As a therapist we are taught how important the menstrual cycle is to a women’s health.

 Catch your breath in Hecate

-Hecate is the phase at the time of menstruation.
+Hecate is the phase at the time of menstruation (days 1 to 5).
 It’s a time for allowing your client to lean back from action as there are often feeling physically and mentally tired.
 She may need to pay more attention on general health and wellbeing such as an improved diet, increased relaxation, sleep and exercise.